 Jesus opens his parable by asking what should a good shepherd do if one of his many animals in his flock is lost (Matthew 18:12).
 He answers his own question by stating the keeper of the flock would leave the 99 sheep that he has and pursue the one that strayed.
 When the sheep is found the shepherd is said to be happier at finding it than the fact that the rest of the flock was not lost (verse 13).

-The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God to help us better understand how He thinks.
+The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God.
+This helps us better understand how our Creator thinks.

 It should be obvious that the parable does not present a real life situation.
 In the real world, one would want to know the details of how ninety-nine animals were to be protected while the shepherd was gone.
 Adding such detail to the story, however, would serve no tangible purpose.